sorentwo/readthis/README.md

 Readthis::Cache.new(marshal: Oj)
 ```

-Be aware that the order in which you add serializers matters.
+Be aware that the *order in which you add serializers matters*.
 Serializers are
 sticky and a flag is stored with each cached value.
 If you subsequently go to
 deserialize values and haven't configured the same serializers in the same order
 your application will raise errors.